safebear/qatestexercise/README.md

 ![alt text](./images/test_steps.png "Logo Title Text 1")

-Click on the steps and you'll see chrome step back in time to the point in the test you've clicked on.
+Click on one of the steps and you'll see chrome step back in time to the point in the test you've clicked on.
+Cypress also highlights each page action (e.g. a click) on the page with a red cross, so you know which element you're interacting with at that point in the test.

 Now click on the `empty.spec.js` test in the runner.